dfxnoodle/excel-label-generate/BUGFIX_PUBLICATION_CODES.md

 To test the fix:

 1. Start the web server: `python run_web.py` or `./run_web.sh`
-2. Upload an Excel file with BE, BC, BEC columns containing numeric values (e.g., 1, 2, 3)
+2. Upload an Excel file with BE, BC columns containing numeric values (e.g., 1, 2, 3)
-3. Select one or more publication types (BE, BC, or BEC) in the filter
+3. Select one or more publication types (BE or BC) in the filter
 4. Generate labels
 5. The PDF should now show:
    - Center-right: Copy count + publication code + custom text (e.g., "2 BE E")